 3 For an analysis of Japanese political and economic intrusion into Korea at the turn of the twentieth century, see Peter Duus, The Abacus and the Sword: The Japanese Penetration of Korea, 1895-1910.
+Berkeley, CA: University of California Press, 1995.

-However, by the early twentieth century, it was not only the Japanese metropole that penetrated the colonies; the colonized Koreans had penetrated the metropole as well.
+metropole that penetrated the colonies; the colonized Koreans had penetrated the metropole as well.
 This context of Japan's colonial expansion into Korea prompted a large scale population movement and frequent contact between Japanese and Koreans, especially following Japan's unequal treaty with Korea (1876), subsequent wars with China (1894-1895) and Russia (1904-1905) over its interest in Korea, and eventual formal colonization of Korea (1910).
-It is also this background against which many Koreans were brought to the Japanese metropole during the early years of Japan's empire-building process.
-4 Since then the Korean community in Japan has never been free from the influence of colonialism and imperialism, nor the Japanese have in their relation to the colonized.
+It is also this background against which many Koreans were brought to the Japanese metropole during the early years of Japan's empire-building process.4 Since then the Korean community in Japan has never been free from the influence of colonialism and imperialism, nor the Japanese have in their relation to the colonized.
 Therefore, what we see in the quotidian lives of those who lived in Japanese naichi (inner lands or Japan proper) is not only the material impact of increased political and economic exchange with the gaichi (outer lands or Japan's colonies), but also the psychological and cultural effects of having an empire.5